White Plains Baby Root Canals

 Understanding The Pulpotomy Treatment Process In White Plains

-Dr. Mila Belgrade will begin the treatment process at our White Plains office by cleaning and numbing your child’s mouth.
+Dr. Mila or Dr. Dee will begin the treatment process at our White Plains office by cleaning and numbing your child’s mouth.
 Your child can also be sedated during treatment for their comfort.
 Then, she will use a dental drill to remove any damaged tooth material, and to create a small opening in the tooth.

-Then, Dr. Belgrade will use specialized dental tools to remove the infected pulp from inside the tooth.
+Then, your dentist will use specialized dental tools to remove the infected pulp from inside the tooth.
 The area will be cleaned and sanitized, then she will apply a healing dressing to the inside of the tooth.
 Finally, the tooth will be restored with a filling or a crown to protect it as it heals, and ensure it is protected from further decay and damage.